redisson/redisson/docs/configuration.md

 _This feature is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Redisson supports Advanced Encryption Standard (AES) encryption for passwords defined in the configuration file, with the secret key stored in the file.
+The encryption key is derived from `PBKDF2WithHmacSHA512` and the scheme used is `AES/GCM/NoPadding`.

 The `org.redisson.config.PasswordCipher` class is used to encrypt passwords.
 The secret key file may contain any characters.
 The encrypted password has the `{aes}` prefix.